 Opto-acoustic imaging represents a breakthrough in diagnostic imaging technology.

-Unlike most imaging modalities (CT, MR, X-ray, Ultrasound, etc.) that look at the structure or anatomy of a region of interest, opto-acoustic imaging looks at the structure, but then also fuses that information with what’s happening functionally in and around the mass of interest.
+Unlike most diagnostic imaging modalities (CT, MR, X-ray, Ultrasound, etc.) that look at the structure or anatomy of a region of interest, opto-acoustic imaging looks at the structure, but then also fuses that information with what’s happening functionally in and around the mass of interest.

-This combination of anatomic and functional imaging is accomplished through the use of light (laser optics) and sound (conventional ultrasound), in real time, to produce high-resolution, high-contrast images to the clinician.
+This combination of anatomic and functional diagnostic imaging is accomplished through the use of light (laser optics) and sound (conventional ultrasound), in real time, to produce high-resolution, high-contrast images to the clinician.

 A Review of Optoacoustic Imaging with Dr. Linver